-Stripe evaluates the risk of new and existing merchants on a regular basis and will take varying actions—from asking for more information, to setting a reserve, to closing your account—if we think the risk to support your business is too high.
+Stripe evaluates the risk of new and existing businesses on a regular basis and will take varying actions—from asking for more information, to setting a reserve, to closing your account—if we think the risk of supporting your business is too high.

 The level of risk associated with any business often comes down to the potential for losses through either fraud or disputes, so we encourage you to read up on both before opening a Stripe account.
 You can learn more about best practices and suggestions for how to minimize these issues in our guide to preventing disputes and fraud.

 We'll look to confirm that your statement descriptor, and the descriptions of your products and services, are clear and accurate.
-This minimizes customer confusion and prevents mistaken chargebacks.
+This minimizes customer confusion and prevents unnecessary or mistaken disputes.

-We will also confirm that you provide clear information to your customers about issues that can increase the risk of dispute, such as how to contact you, your fulfillment policies (such as refund, cancellation, or delivery policies), and details on any free trials offered.
+We will also check that you provide clear information to your customers about issues that can increase the risk of dispute, such as how to contact your business, your fulfillment policies (e.g., refund, cancellation, or delivery policies), and details on any free trials offered.

-Lastly, we confirm your website meets card network standards.
-We recommend reviewing our Website Checklist to ensure that your website conforms to the network requirements.
+Lastly, we assess whether your website meets card network standards.
+We recommend reviewing our website checklist to ensure that your website conforms to network requirements.